ltw-webdev-4/curriculum/pattern-library-set-up.md

       - label: "theme.css"
         indent: 2
     code_before: |
-      At the top of your `theme.css` file, add a few variables that match the visual design of your dog rescue website.
+      At the top of your `theme.css` file, add a few variables that match the visual design of your eCommerce website.
     code_lang: css
     code_file: "common/theme.css"
     code: |